pledra/odoo/doc/reference/guidelines.rst

 Odoo Guidelines
 ===============

-This page introduces the new Odoo Coding Guidelines.
-Those aim to improve the quality of the code (e.g. better readability of source) and Odoo Apps.
+This page introduces the Odoo Coding Guidelines.
+Those aim to improve code quality (e.g. better readability of source) and Odoo Apps.
 Indeed, proper code eases maintenance, aids debugging, lowers complexity and promotes reliability.

-These guidelines should be applied to every new module, and new development.
+These guidelines should be applied to every new module, and new developpment.

 .. warning::